 Zeppole di San Giuseppe

 The month of March is really important for Neapolitans as on the 19th we celebrate Father’s Day and St. Joseph (San Giuseppe).

 On this occasion, a famous dessert is Zeppole di San Giuseppe, a fried dough ball filled with custard and topped with cherries.
 However, you can find the Zeppole di San Giuseppe all year round in a local “pasticceria”.

 Are you looking for more things to add to your list of what to eat in Naples Italy?
 Don’t worry because our guide is not done yet.
 Italy is famous for its ice-creams and trying Gelato in Naples is a must.

 Along your walks around the city centre, you will find many places where to eat a nice gelato.
-Try all the flavour and all the combinations that you can and enjoy a good Gelato in Naples.
-The best gelato we can suggest you it’s on the Amalfi Coast, try it at “Gabriele” in Vico Equense, or “Bougainvillea” and “Gelateria Primavera” in Sorrento.
+Try all the flavours and all the combinations that you can and enjoy a good Gelato in Naples.
+The best gelato we can suggest to you it’s on the Amalfi Coast, try it at “Gabriele” in Vico Equense, or “Bougainvillea” and “Gelateria Primavera” in Sorrento.

 We decided to add another delicious pastry to our list.
 This is very famous in Naples, prepared following the traditional recipe during the Easter period.
 It is made with eggs, cooked wheat, ricotta cheese and orange flower water.